AwsGhanem/Bind-Shell/README.md

 # Bind-Shell Using Python

-**The Bind shell is a type of shells that opens a socket and binds itself to it, simple as that.**
+**The Bind shell is a type of shells that opens a socket and binds itself to it, as simple as that.**

 - In terms of Hacking, bind shell is opened by the attacker himself and he's the one who initiates the connection.